VenkateshDas/nli_artefacts_detection/README.md

 src/data scripts —> This folder contains scripts needed for data analysis and data preprocessing.

-src/detection —> This folder contains the scripts needed for artefaction detection in the dataset.
+src/detection —> This folder contains the scripts needed for artefact detection in the dataset.

 src/evaluation —> This folder contains the scripts needed for evaluating the BERT-based models for robustness.